 Complete the SwissCovid guide and follow the instructions.
 If you are subsequently still unsure how you should proceed, call the SwissCovid Infoline.
 The telephone number will be displayed in the app if you receive an alert.

 Privacy is maintained at all times.

 Install and activate the SwissCovid app

 Please download and install the SwissCovid app from the normal app stores:

 Data about other users recorded by your mobile phone is only saved locally on the device.
 Neither mobile phones nor the SwissCovid app send any personal or location data to a central storage location or server.
 This means that no one can work out who you have been in contact with or where that contact took place.

 Once the coronavirus crisis is over, the system will be shut down.

 SwissCovid app monitoring

-The Federal Office of Information Technology, Systems and Telecommunication FOITT informs the Federal Statistical Office FSO daily of the number of active apps and Covidcodes entered as well as the number of calls to the Infoline due the receipt of a notification that they may have been infected.
+The Federal Office of Information Technology, Systems and Telecommunication FOITT informs the Federal Statistical Office FSO daily (Monday to Friday) of the number of active apps and Covidcodes entered as well as the number of guides completed owing to the receipt of a notification of possible infection.
 You can find out more by gong to the FSO website: SwissCovid App Monitoring.